 Assistance will be provided through Redevelopment Low and Moderate Income Housing Funds.
+Fund availability is dependent upon State legislation.

 Affordable Housing Projects/Programs

 Support the construction of affordable for-sale and rental housing units for low- to moderate-income households.
 The purpose of this objective is to provide affordable housing to meet the needs of low- to moderate-income households, to increase the home ownership base, and to revitalize neighborhoods through the pride of homeownership.